 Places of interest in Ayutthaya

-We recommend that you rent a bicycle to discover the historic center.
-Renting bicycles is cheap and pleasant.
-You can choose from many temples and maybe it is useful to skip a few.
+We recommend you to rent a bicycle to discover the historic center.
+Renting bicycles is an inexpensive, pleasant and healthy way of transport.
+With a map of the center you can choose from many temples and maybe it is useful to skip a few.
 One of the most beautiful temple complex in Ayutthaya is Wat Phra Mahathat.

 These temples were built in 1384 and although the Burmese have completely destroyed the main pagoda, the remains of the complex are still impressive.
 Characteristic is the Buddha head that grows here along the roots of a large tree.
 Next to this temple complex, which can be found in the centrally located park, is the Wat Ratchaburana.
 In this large temple are still a number of beautiful bronze Buddha statues and golden objects belonging to two young deceased princes.